 What constitutes a good retail profit margin varies by industry and products sold.
 Industries with minimal overhead costs, such as ecommerce or thrift shop, typically have higher profit margins.
 Building supply and distribution retailers tend to have the strongest margins, as high as 6%, according to Investopedia.
 Here are some examples of industry margins from an NYU Stern study, with industries like banking, healthcare, and tech leading the way.

-Consider your industry and its common costs: A teaching or consulting business will likely have higher profit margins than a retail business, which pays more overhead expenses, such as payroll and creation or procurement of many products.
+Consider your industry and its common costs: A teaching or consulting business will likely have higher profit margins than a retail business, which pays more overhead expenses, such as rent, payroll, and creation or procurement of inventory.

 The 2 types of retail profit margin

-There are two types of profit margin calculations that retailers should care about: gross profit margin and net profit margin.
+There are two types of profit margin calculations that retailers should know about: gross profit margin and net profit margin.